sudeepjaiswal/sudeepjaiswal.github.io/projects.md

 <img align="left" hspace="15" src="/assets/images/projects/chefend.png" width="75" height="75" />
 </a>

-[Chefend](http://chefend.com){:target="_blank"} is a pretty social networking app designed for chefs around the world.
+[Chefend](http://chefend.com){:target="_blank"} is a beautifully designed social networking app designed for chefs around the world.
 Backended on Parse, it allows chefs to share and discover recipes; and follow others.

 #### GetNearer